rorevillaca/GenISP/README.md

 Estimated Total Size (MB): 6320.75
 ----------------------------------------------------
 ```
-This is the part of the code where we utilize the most hardware space given the size of the image and the number of channels we inflate it to.
-The following methods is used to apply this network to the images:
+The following methods are used to apply this network to the images:

 ```python
 final_images = ConvNet()
 final_images.to(torch.double)
 trained_image = final_images(new_image_cc)

 ```

+We note that we were not able to perform the forward pass through the Shallow ConvNet due to the size of the images and the number of parameters this networks has.
+We first attempted to run the process locally and then in the Google Collab notebook, but the forward pass was enoough to exceed the provided resources.
+For this reason, the network is coded in the file but left out of the executions.

 ## **Object Detector**
 The objective of GenISP is to restore and enhance low-light images so that they are optimal for cognition by any pre-trained off-the-shelf object detector.
 In order to learn to do so, GenISP is guided during training by an object detector.
 The object detector of our choice is a single-stage RetinaNet, an object detector model proposed in the paper Focal Loss for Dense Object Detection by Lin, Goyal et al.